qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 The beacon module, when touching the build plate to establish where Z=0 is, often experiences some "overshoot".

-Within the `_APPLY_NOZZLE_OFFSET` macro there is a variable named `contact_compensation` that is presently set to `0.05mm` which is a value that I personally found to be necessary.
+Within the `_APPLY_NOZZLE_OFFSET` macro there is a variable named `offset_correction` that is presently set to `0.07mm` which is a value that I personally found to be necessary.
 If most of your filaments are requiring something of a fixed adjustment up or down, then it may be that your particular beacon module is reacting differently to mine.
 In this case feel free to adjust that fixed contact compensation offset up/down as suits your particular module.
 Closer to zero means bringing the nozzle closer to the print bed, and larger values means moving the nozzle further from the print bed.
 Just remember to save and restart the firmware after making the change.

-Note that `contact_compensation` should NEVER need to be lowered to below `0.0`, nor above `1.0`.
+Note that `offset_correction` should NEVER need to be lowered to below `0.0`, nor above `0.2`.
 If you find yourself in this situation, then stop, as something else is definitely going wrong and it needs to be addressed first.
-If you find yourself this situation, read the rest of the FAQ as the answer to your problem is instead likely addressed by those suggestions.
+Read the rest of the FAQ as the answer to your problem is instead likely addressed by those suggestions.

 ## The automated offset mechanism is having difficulty consistently finding when the nozzle touches the print bed